Cambodia and its top 5 beach jewels

 Long Beach, Koh Ta Kiev Island

 This is absolutely a blissfully quiet white-sand escape perfect for hiding away from the world.
-The accommodation here is laid-back rather than luxury which only adds to the charm, and the forested backdrop provides a great place to go trekking and spot wildlife.
+The accommodations here are laid-back rather than luxurious, which only adds to the charm, and the forested backdrop provides a great place to go trekking and spot wildlife.
 Turn off your phone and enjoy your “out of smartphone screen” world.
-You are in some of the most lovely island paradises in the world.
+You are on one of the loveliest island paradises in the world.